 Focus on the benefits of planned gifts and include news your reader can use, because that kind of content lets the readers know “what’s in it for them.”
 Engage and interest them by addressing their concerns.

 And lose the technical jargon.
 Believe it or not, 9 out of 10 Americans do not know the meaning of “bequest” or “bestow”.
-So keep it simple, and you’ll keep your readers.
+So keep your planned giving newsletters simple, and you’ll keep your readers.

 Remember to use humor to help get your point across.
 Your readers will appreciate a funny column now and then.
 Humor communicates!